“When the world becomes your classroom, feelings evolve, walls break down, and true learning begins.

 The Global Border Crossing course focuses on the historical and current relationships between the United States and its bordering communities, examining the political, economic and social aspects of these relationships.
 By diving deeply into learning about the U.S./México border region, and other border regions around the world, participants will be prepared to be immersed in a border region for one week during the spring break service-learning experience.

 The class will work with community members in Tijuana, México through Esperanza International, a transnational non-profit organization that works to build a community both literally and figuratively along the border of the U.S and México.
 In Tijuana, participants will work alongside Esperanza community members to help build homes.
 Participants will also explore other facets of border life, through a variety of excursions which include visiting a health clinic, the border wall, a migrant house, and more.

-This course and trip will be led by Dr. Nuria Alonso-Garcia (Global Studies & Urban Teaching) and Gabriella Sanchez ’18 (Global Studies).
+The course and trip will be led by Dr. Kara Cebulko (Global Studies & Sociology) and student trip leaders.